Real Estate in Panama

 We asked foreigners in Panama what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "I would recommend using a reputable agent!
 Highly recommend Lauretta Bonfiglio with Boquete Land and Realty and also affiliated with Casa Solution.
-Highly knowledgeable," said one expat in Boquete.
+Highly knowledgeable," explained one person living in Boquete, Panama.

 "Expats can search for homes in Panama by looking online for real estate listings, contacting a local real estate agent, or searching for rental properties on websites such as Airbnb or VRBO.
-Additionally, expats can look for homes in Panama by attending open houses, networking with other expats, or asking for referrals from friends and family," said one foreigner living in Panama.
+Additionally, expats can look for homes in Panama by attending open houses, networking with other expats, or asking for referrals from friends and family," remarked one foreigner who made the move to Panama.

 "Keller Williams Realty Panama is one of the best countrywide real estate companies in Panama and they are aactive listing on the MLS, called ACOBIR in Panama.
 Debbie Fishell is an active Keller Williams associate who works primarily in the Chiriqui province [email protected].
-There is a good site on the up and coming area of Puerto Armuelles called visitPuertoArmuelles.com, which has a classified section with some for sale by owner properties," said one person in Puerto Armuelles.
+There is a good site on the up and coming area of Puerto Armuelles called visitPuertoArmuelles.com, which has a classified section with some for sale by owner properties," explained one person living in Puerto Armuelles, Panama.

 About the Author